GiordanoGatti/Unicamp/README.md

 <img src="https://www.fee.unicamp.br/wp-content/uploads/2021/03/feec_2logo_feec_184x73.png" alt="feec" style="width:15%">
 </p>

-Here you can find some projects developed during my undergratuate studies in electrical engineering at Campinas State university in Brazil.
-The projects are separated by its respective courses which are listed below.
+Here you will find some projects developed during my undergraduate studies in electrical engineering at the State University of Campinas, in Brazil.
+The projects are separated by their respective courses, listed below.

 <table>
   <tr>